GreenAlf/HackRF-One-for-Windows/README.md

 > [!CAUTION]
 > ### Disclaimer
-> This repository is provided **for educational purposes only**.
-Transmitting signals on any frequency band without proper authorization is **strictly prohibited** in most circumstance.
-The author is not responsible for any misuse of the code.
-Use it at your own risk, and always comply with all local, national, and international laws and regulations.
+> This repository is provided for **educational purposes only**. **Unauthorized transmission of signals on any frequency band is strictly prohibited.** The code is distributed **"as is," without any warranties**, including but not limited to warranties of merchantability, fitness for a particular purpose, or noninfringement.
+The authors and contributors shall not be held liable for any damages or legal issues arising from the use or misuse of this code.
+Use it at your own risk, and ensure compliance with all **applicable laws and regulations**.
+By using or distributing this software, you acknowledge that you have read and understood this disclaimer.

 ## Overview